Escaping the curse of dimensionality in Bayesian model based clustering: Latent Factor Mixture

-where $\Sigma$ is a $p\times p$ diagonal matrix and $\Lambda$ is a $p \times d$ matrix of factor loadings.
 In order to accommodate very high-dimensional data, with $p \gg n$, it is important to reduce the effective number of parameters in the $p \times d$ loadings matrix $\Lambda$.
-There is a very rich literature on sparse factor modeling using a variety of shrinkage or sparsity priors for $\Lambda$; for example, refer to \citet{bhattacharya2011sparse} and the references therein.
-Based on a simpler factor model that sets $\eta_i \sim \mn_d(0,I)$, \citet{pati2014} studied posterior concentration rates of the induced $p \times p$ covariance matrix of $y_i$ in the high-dimensional setting.
+There is a rich literature on sparse factor modeling using a variety of shrinkage or sparsity priors for $\Lambda$; for example, refer to \citet{bhattacharya2011sparse} and the references therein.
 Although a wide variety of shrinkage priors for $\Lambda$ are appropriate, we focus on a Dirichlet-Laplace prior \citep{dir_laplace}, as it is convenient both computationally and theoretically.
-The resulting prior for $\Lambda$ can be expressed in hierarchical form as
+On a $p$-dimensional vector $\theta$, the Dirichlet-Laplace prior with parameter $a$, denoted by $\DL(a)$, can be specified in the following hierarchical manner -3ex